Muscle Gain

 Ineffective Training

 Think you can pick up a dumbbell and build muscle that easy?
-Think again.
 If you don't put the time and effort in to your training you will not give your muscles enough signals to grow.

-We’ve worked with rugby players needing to gain muscle in their off season.
-To your weekend warriors wanting to look better naked.
+We’ve worked with rugby players needing to gain muscle, to your weekend warriors wanting to look better naked.
+Whatever your goal we have you covered.

 FAQs

-We cannot say with any certainty how much muscle you can gain in a certain timeframe.Everyone will responddifferentlyto the training and nutritional aspects of the program so it is somewhat of a guessing game.
+We cannot say with any certainty how much muscle you can gain in a certain timeframe.
+Everyone will respond differently to the training and nutritional aspects of the program so it is somewhat of a guessing game.

 A common concern for many clients is the fear of getting ‘too big’.
-We canconfidentlyassure you that this will not happen.
+We can confidently assure you that this will not happen.
 Gaining even a small amount of muscle is challenging under the best circumstances.
-Building musclenaturallydoesn’t happen by accident, it takes years of dedication.
+Building muscle naturally doesn’t happen by accident, it takes years of dedication.
 So get training!

-You can still gain muscle while drinking alcohol yes, but it does not create the best environment for you do so.In an ideal world alcohol consumption shouldbe limitedor removed if muscle gain is the priority.
+You can still gain muscle while drinking alcohol yes, but it does not create the best environment for you do so.In an ideal world alcohol consumption should be limited or removed if muscle gain is the priority.

 For absolute beginners losing fat and building muscle at the same time is doable, otherwise known as ‘recomposition’.
 For most people they are two separate processes.
 It is generally advisable to lose some body fat first to get the body ready for a muscle gain phase.